 There are several hypotheses about what causes nausea in pregnancy.
 It could be due to the change in hormone levels of hCG and oestrogen, or due to the brain stem’s reaction to these hormones.
 It has also been suggested that women who were deep down tired and under stress prior to pregnancy can be more likely to experience more nausea (Betts, 2006).
 This last theory would certainly fit with the Chinese medicine model which recognises that pregnancy can accentuate existing minor imbalances in one’s health.
 In this model, pregnancy can also exacerbate emotional confusion or upset and cause pregnancy disorders.

 Traditional acupuncture looks to support the whole person mentally and physically.
 It works to restore balance, bringing a sense of calm and helping to alleviate symptoms.
 Nausea in pregnancy is viewed as a result of rebellious Stomach Qi (energy) which can be caused either by an underlying weakness in the digestive system, emotional difficulties upsetting the natural flow of energy (Qi), or an excess of heat or phlegm.
 Sometimes it can be a combination of one or more of these.
-If receiving acupuncture to help reduce nausea, we would be looking to address all the underlying causes as well as treating the immediate symptoms.
+Acupuncturists treating nausea would be looking to address all the underlying causes as well as using points to address the immediate symptoms.
 Many women who have received acupuncture for nausea relief find they feel better soon after the needles are in and find coming for treatment twice a week initially, then dropping to weekly helps them get through those early weeks more comfortably.
-I would also be likely to give some dietary tips based on your specific Chinese medicine diagnosis to help lengthen and enhance the effectiveness of the treatment.
+Dietary tips based on your specific Chinese medicine diagnosis may also help to lengthen and enhance the effectiveness of the treatment.

 If you’d like to ask me more about how acupuncture could help you or you’d like to book an appointment you can either use this contact form here or call me on 07772 501810